Country Updates

 Revolut is an increasingly popular option.

-AIB now offer an online service for opening new accounts, but the account holder needs to confirm a residential address and physically be in Ireland in order to complete the account opening.
+AIB now offers an online service for opening new accounts, but the account holder needs to confirm a residential address and physically be in Ireland in order to complete the account opening.

 BOI has an option for residents of EU and US to open accounts online before relocating to Ireland.